helemaalbigt/VrDebug/README.md

 Add `using VrDebugPlugin` to your script, then add one of the following anywhere:
 * `VrDebug.DrawPoint(Vector3 pos)` Add a point to the scene at this position.
 * `VrDebug.DrawAxis(Vector3 pos, Quaternion rot)` Add an axis to the scene at this position and rotation.
-* `VrDebug.DrawAxis(Transform transform)` Add an axis to the scene which will follow the referenced transform.
+* `VrDebug.DrawAxis(Transform transform)` Add an axis to the scene matching the referenced transform.
+* `VrDebug.DrawLine(Vector3 startPos, Vector3 endPos)` Add a line.

 By default, these will only be added to your scene in the editor.
 Add `VRDEBUG_PROD` to your script defines to display the debug prefabs in a build as well.